a-entity-0/a-entity-0.github.io/README.md

-This is an extract the came in my mind and it is a draft version
+This is an extract that came in my mind and it is a draft version